Turbo87/aeroscore/README.md

 yarn install
 ```

-To check if you installation was successfull, run
+To check if you installation was successful, run

 ```bash
 ts-node examples/live-scoring.ts